-This book, 'A Death in Hong Kong’ is probably the last word on the issue, unless new evidence comes to light.
-Nigel Collett, the author, has conducted painstaking research.
+This book, 'A Death in Hong Kong', is probably the last word on the issue unless new evidence comes to light.
+Nigel Collett, the author, has conducted meticulous research.
 He has coupled this detail with a clear explanation of the timeline.
-The examination is forensic, balanced for the most part, as he seeks to give an honest account of events.
+The examination is forensic and balanced for the most part, as Collett seeks to give an honest account of events.
 He portrays the key players, sets the scene and speaks to their motivations.
-Also, he adds details that are significant and new to me.
+Also, he adds details that are significant and some new to me.

-Collett lays bare the machinations of a colonial government, concerned with appearances over the truth.
+Collett lays bare the machinations of a colonial government concerned with appearances instead of the truth.
 Nobody comes out of this story smelling of roses.
 Even ardent campaigner Elsie Elliott (later Tu), who did so much to seek the truth, was not above using misleading statements.
 Having said that, she is the least guilty in this sorry saga.
-The same cannot be said of the government officials, including Sir Murray MacLehose.
+Unfortunately, the same cannot be said of government officials, including Sir Murray MacLehose.

-As said at the time, the story reached ‘from the gutter to Government House'.
-Gradually the Inquiry got closer to the Governor, having ‘mis-fired’ and run out of official control.
-Governor MacLehose fought to reign in TL Yang and the forthright counsel John Beveridge.
-The Governor's alleged interference in an inquiry lays bare the falsehood of 'British' justice.
-If the current post-1997 administration attempted a similar move, London would be screaming about the 'rule of law’.
-The irony is splendid.
+This story reaches 'from the gutter to Government House'.
+Gradually the Inquiry got closer to the Governor, having 'misfired' and run out of official control.
+Finally, Governor MacLehose fought to reign in TL Yang and the forthright counsel John Beveridge.
+The Governor's alleged interference lays bare the falsehood of 'British' justice.
+No doubt, if the post-1997 administration attempted a similar move, London would be screaming about the 'rule of law'.

-This book serves to remind us that colonial governments exercised power with a ruthless leaning.
+This book reminds us that colonial governments exercised power with ruthless leanings.
 MacLennan was easy fodder, while allegations against others, more senior, went un-investigated.
-The evidence points to colonial officials, including legal officers engaged in paedophile activities.
-These people retired without the veracity of the claims tested.
-What we've since learnt from such cases in the UK, is that you can't take official denials at face value.
+The evidence points to colonial officials, including legal officers, engaged in paedophile activities.
+These people walked away.
+And as we've since learnt from such cases in the UK, you can't take official denials at face value.

-During my service, I witnessed the infractions of senior folks ignored or explained away 'for the greater good'.
-The same violation by junior officers resulted in their careers ruined, as the full weight of the discipline system fell on them.
+During my service, I witnessed the infractions of senior folks ignored or explained away.
+However, the same violation by junior officers resulted in their careers ruined, as the total weight of the discipline system fell on them.
 The response to indebtedness illustrates the point.

 I've spent many an evening debating the MacLennan case, including with people mentioned in the book.
-Yet, I never knew that he had a rich lady-friend, who furnished him with a car.
-It's now clear he was bi-sexual.
-This fact changes the trajectory of the story.
+Yet, I never knew that he had a wealthy lady friend who furnished him with a car.
+Furthermore, it's now clear he was bi-sexual.
+This detail changes the trajectory of the story.

-The narrative given the public was of a rogue police unit pursuing MacLennan of its own volition.
+The narrative given to the public was of a rogue police unit pursuing MacLennan of its own volition.
 That action, it's asserted, drove him to his death.
-Collett shows that throughout the SIU remained under the tight control of senior legal officials.
-This fact destroys the myth that MacLennan faced pursuit in a vendetta by a cowboy police outfit.
-Granted, while a couple of the investigators had anti-gay sentiments, this alone is circumstantial to what evolved.
+However, Collett shows that the SIU remained under the tight control of senior legal officials, which destroys the myth that MacLennan faced pursuit in a vendetta by a cowboy police outfit.
+Granted, some of the investigators had anti-gay sentiments, but this is incidental to what evolved.

 We know that briefings went up the chain of command, and the instructions came down.
-MacLennan was a target, not of the police but the colonial administration.
-In simple terms, the police served as a willing tool.
-Meanwhile, MacLehose sought to exculpate his Attorney General, the Commissioner of Police and those suspected of paedophilia.
+MacLennan was a target, not of the police but of the colonial administration.
+In simple terms, the police served as a helpful tool.
+Meanwhile, MacLehose sought to absolve his Attorney General, the Commissioner of Police and those suspected of paedophilia.
 This shameless exercise of power erodes his achievements.

-If I have any quibbles with the book, these are minor and don't detract from the thrust of events portrayed.
+If I have any quibbles with the book, these are minor and don't detract from the thrust of the events portrayed.
 For example, I don't buy the suggestion that officers adopted corruption because funding was inadequate.
 The instance of buying typewriters gets cited.
-The scale and the organisation of the corruption that existed suggest greed was a motive.
-Besides, the syndicates drew everyone into their realm with payments.
-This action was a form of protection against the ICAC.
+The scale and the organisation of corruption suggest greed was the real motive.

-There is some conjecture about the Yuen Long incident being a set-up of MacLennan.
-I agree with the assertion that Bob Wilkinson wouldn't be a party to such an action.
-I met him on my third day in Hong Kong, and he always impressed me as the most upstanding of individuals.
+There is some conjecture about the Yuen Long incident being a set-up to compromise MacLennan.
+Bob Wilkinson wouldn't be a party to such an action.
+I met him on my third day in Hong Kong, and he always impressed me as an upstanding man.
 Moreover, there is no tangible evidence to suggest Rab Nawaz was culpable.
-I'd question whether any set-up existed.
+So I'd question whether any set-up existed.

 A couple of details surprised me.
-That MacLennan didn't tell Elsie Elliot of his reinstatement when they met on 28th November 1978, is perplexing.
+First, it is perplexing that MacLennan didn't tell Elsie Elliot of his reinstatement when they met on 28th November 1978.
 Was he confused or seeking to apply more pressure on senior police managers?
-Also, Fulton, the informant, giving gifts to his handler, CIP Quinn, after a trip overseas.
+Second, Fulton, the informant, gives gifts to his handler, CIP Quinn, after a trip overseas.
 That's an odd detail.
 I'd infer from that a close relationship, which sits uncomfortably with the allegation that Fulton was under pressure.

-The book mentions reporter Ian Whitely seeking to prove it's possible to gain access to MacLennan's flat through a bathroom window.
+The book mentions hapless reporter Ian Whitely seeking to prove it's possible to gain access to MacLennan's flat through a bathroom window.
 I recall watching that attempt, which failed.
 Whitely almost fell down the building light-well.
-He had a history of such stunts, including once testing security at Government House.
-He climbed the perimeter wall, only to injure himself.
+He had a history of such stunts, including testing security at Government House.
+He climbed the perimeter wall only to injure himself.

-The story of the handling of MacLennan's remains is deplorable.
-An incorrect name and a drop-off at Aberdeen instead of the family home shows crass insensitivity.
+The handling of MacLennan's remains was deplorable.
+An incorrect name and a drop-off at Aberdeen instead of the family home show crass insensitivity.
 The Police Force should be ashamed of that process.

-The book is a must read for anyone seeking to understand a sad episode in Hong Kong's history.
-It affirms that the simple assumption of murder as a cover-up is palpable nonsense.
+The book is a must-read for anyone seeking to understand a sad episode in Hong Kong's history.
+Collett affirms that the simple assumption of murder as a cover-up is palpable nonsense.
 Although, you will still hear that scenario uttered today.
-The truth is more complicated and intriguing, but as disheartening.
+The truth is more complicated and intriguing but as disheartening.